Energy Labelling

 Austria (Upper Austria) Notifies Draft Construction Engineering Amending Act 2026

-Austria has notified a draft amendment to the Upper Austrian Construction Engineering Act to align local construction product requirements with current EU market surveillance and energy labeling standards.
-Manufacturers must ensure compliance with updated CE marking, performance specifications, and reuse rules to avoid significantly increased fines and strengthened market surveillance enforcement.
+Austria has notified a draft amendment to the Upper Austrian Construction Engineering Act to align regional requirements with EU standards for construction products, energy labeling, and market surveillance.
+Companies should prepare for strengthened enforcement and significantly higher penalties for non-compliance with CE marking, performance specifications, and material reuse rules.

 New Jersey Bill S3964 Would Require Utilities To Provide Energy Star Rebates at Point of Sale

-New Jersey has introduced legislation (S3964) requiring public utilities to provide immediate point-of-sale rebates for Energy Star-certified appliances.
-This mandate would likely accelerate regional demand for high-efficiency products, requiring manufacturers to prioritize Energy Star certification to maintain competitive positioning in the state.
+New Jersey has introduced legislation requiring public utilities to provide immediate point-of-sale rebates for Energy Star certified appliances.
+This mandate will likely accelerate regional demand for high-efficiency products and requires manufacturers to prioritize certification to maintain competitive positioning.

 France / EU: EEPLIANT4 Joint Market Surveillance Action Targets Eight Product Groups for Ecodesign and Energy Labelling Compliance

 EU market surveillance authorities have launched the EEPLIANT4 joint action to conduct intensive testing on eight product categories for ecodesign and energy labelling compliance through 2029.
-Manufacturers face heightened enforcement risk as 22 countries coordinate inspections to identify non-compliant products and prepare for the Ecodesign for Sustainable Products Regulation (ESPR).
+Manufacturers face heightened enforcement risk as 22 countries coordinate inspections to identify non-compliant products and prepare for the Ecodesign for Sustainable Products Regulation.

 EU-Funded Compliance Services Project Reports Gaps in Online Energy Label Display

-EU monitoring results published in March 2026 highlight widespread non-compliance in the digital display of energy labels and product information across major e-commerce platforms.
-Companies must ensure label visibility extends beyond product pages to catalogue and checkout screens to mitigate risks ahead of planned follow-up enforcement checks in 2027.
+EU monitoring results published in March 2026 reveal significant non-compliance in the digital display of energy labels and product information across major e-commerce platforms.
+Businesses should audit digital sales channels to ensure label visibility across all purchase stages before follow-up enforcement checks begin in 2027.

 Slovenia: Government Committee to Consider Draft Amendment to Fuel Consumption and Emissions Information Regulation for New Passenger Cars